Welcome to the Lassen Union High School District Library!

 - To protect the computers…ALL food and drink are off limits in the Library Computer Lab at all times.
 No exceptions, no warnings.

 - Computer usage: By signing the Consent and Waiver form (also known as the Acceptable Use Policy for Technology and the Internet or AUP), students agree to abide by the District rules and regulations.
 To that end, we’d like to remind students that chat rooms, games, and music are not acceptable uses of the internet.

 - You may checkout up to 3 items at one time, for up to a three week period and may be renewed as many times as needed.

 - Students MUST present their student ID badge in order to checkout any book or item.
 (If the student does not have their ID badge with them, the Library will hold their item for 24 hours, allowing the student time to return with their ID badge.)

 - We have on-line library access that is available to ALL LUHSD students and staff.
-To use this system, click on this link: LUHSD Library Search or use the link HERE.
+To use this system, click on this link: LUHSD Follett Destiny Library Search link HERE.